joomla/Manual/docs/general-concepts/guided-tours.md

 Not all tours need language files, especially if you are only targetting a one-language audience.
 But if you do need them, the files need to follow the new convention of the identifier.

-For instance, for the tour with identifier 'joomla-welcome', the language files will be:
+For instance, for the tour with identifier `joomla-welcome`, the language files will be:

 ```
 guidedtours.joomla_welcome.ini